mmcker/CfdOF/README.md

 7. Press the _Run dependency checker_ button.

 ##### Docker on Linux
 1. Install docker using these [instructions](https://www.linuxtechi.com/install-docker-engine-on-debian/) (or similar).
+Ensure the user has permission to run docker commands - typically the user is added to the docker group.
 2. Install paraview as per the package installation instructions for your distribution (for example `sudo apt-get install paraview` on debian).
 3. Edit &rarr; Preferences &rarr; CfdOF: Select _Use docker_.